tcpalmer/nina-scheduler/target-management/projects.md

 The Filter Switch Frequency determines how exposures for different filters are scheduled.
 For example, if you have exposure plans active for L, R, G, and B filters:
 * A value of 1 will schedule LRGBLRGB... etc
-* A value of 2 will do LLRRGGBB... etc
+* A value of 2 will schedule LLRRGGBBLL... etc
 * A value of 0 will schedule LLLLLL... (until all desired L exposures are accepted), RRRRRR... etc.

 The setting depends primarily on whether you have focus offsets for your filters configured.
 You would typically use 0 if you do not have offsets configured to minimize the need for autofocus runs.